WMed offers financial assistance for its degree programs including the Doctor of Medicine, master's, and dual-degrees.

 Students are encouraged to consider borrowing federal loans before considering private/alternative loans.
 Federal loans include benefits such as fixed interest rates and income-driven repayment plans not typically offered with private loans.
 Private loans may not have the same flexibility of repayment or may be more expensive than federal student loans.

-Students considering private/alternative loans can find information about Student Loan Comparisons at:
+Students considering private/alternative loans can compare federal versus private loans at:

 Before applying for or accepting federal or private/alternative loans, review the Loan Programs information.